Just because you’re retired doesn’t mean that you have no value.

-Age is no bar to becoming a customer service representative, and many companies are using people working from their homes to provide this service.
+Age is no bar to becoming a customer service agent, and many companies are using people working from their homes to provide this service.

 You need to have high-speed Internet, a modern computer, usually a dedicated landline phone, and somewhere quiet to work.

 There are several different jobs that you can do for a company.